orchestracities/boost/README.md

     $ sh scripts/populate-testdata.sh
     $ go run orionadapter/main.go 43210

+**Note**. `make-mix.sh`.
+It only runs on MacOS and Linux but it shouldn't be impossible to tweak it to make it work on other OSes too.

 Now our custom adapter is running and waiting for the Mixer server to hook up.
 Bring up the Mixer server in a new terminal:

     $ sh scripts/run-mixer.sh

-The script will only run on MacOS but it's trivial to tweak it to make it work on other OSes too.
 Now you're ready to use the Mixer client to send an IDS-DTH token to the Mixer server.
 Open a new terminal and run:

     $ sh scripts/send-token.sh my.fat.jwt

-(This script too only works on MacOS but it's easy to port to other OSes.)

 At this point you should be able to see a status OK being returned.
-The adapter checks if the token you send is the same as the one in the `ids_dth_expected_token` adapter config field whose value, as you've guessed already, is "my.fat.jwt"---edit `testdata/sample_operator_cfg.yaml` to change it to something else.
+The adapter checks if the token you send is the same as the one in the `ids_dth_expected_token` adapter config field whose value, as you've guessed already, is "my.fat.jwt"---edit `_output_/testdata/sample_operator_cfg.yaml` to change it to something else.

 If you call the script with a different token: